Autodesk/sydevs/getting_started/part04.md

 #endif
 ```

 The node in this file inherits from `composite_node`, a base class for defining networks of nodes.
 In this case the network consists of two parameter nodes (`period_dt` and `duty_ratio`) connected to a simulation node (`generator`).
-In the next part of this tutorial, we will expand this example with an additional simulation node that numerically integrates the square wave.
+In the next part of this tutorial, you will expand this example with an additional simulation node that numerically integrates the square wave.

-Now that the `square_wave_generator_node` is incorporated by another node with no ports, we can prepare a simulation.
+Now that the `square_wave_generator_node` is incorporated by another node with no ports, you can prepare a simulation.
 Edit the `square_wave.h` file by inserting the following `#include` line.

 ```cpp
 #include <examples/getting_started/waveform/square_wave_integration_closed_system.h>